 Groundcovers are quite versatile in the landscape.
 They tolerate adverse conditions, and once established require little care.
-They are problem solvers that can often thrive in places where lawn will not grow.
-They perform well in shady areas and under trees, and are excellent erosion controllers on steep banks.
-The following information should help you maintain healthy ground covers.
+They are problem solvers that can often thrive in places where lawn will not grow such as shady areas and under trees and are excellent erosion controllers on steep banks.
+The following information should help you maintain healthy groundcovers.

-for the first few years.
-Once they are established, they require less maintenance
+Groundcovers are mostly low maintenance after regular care for the first few years.
+Once they are established, they require less maintenance than a lawn does.

 Back to top >>